 Form and spelling

-To form the Present Perfect, we use the verb have/has together with the past participle form of a verb.
+To form the Present Perfect, we use have/has together with the past participle form of a verb.
 At the end of this chapter, you can find a list of all the irregular verb forms and their past participle forms.

 If you want to ask questions with the Present Perfect, you will have to invert the sentence structure: